thefirehacker/Tensor-Slayer/README.md

 - No inference
 - No compute cost
 - No dataset
-- No wasting of time
+- No wasting of time. with this framework you can make changes and improve the models within matter of minutes.

 Further, adding a novel approach to perform static analysis on binary files of the models for better interpretability - this kind of interpretability is not meant to be a replacement of inference-based interpretability but to rather act as complementary.